 1. To Give Customers the Information They Need

 One photo can give a lot of information at a glance, for example, colour, size, texture, who it's for, what it's made of, unique features and much more.
-Product descriptions are useful for that too, but it's your photos the customers will see first.
+Product descriptions are useful for that too, but it's your photos that customers will see first.

-If your images are dark, not in focus or leave them wondering about an important aspect, such as size, they’re likely to scroll right past and you’ve missed the opportunity of a sale.
+Having good quality photos allows the buyer to instantly see if your product is what they're after and if it's worth clicking for a closer look.
+If your images are dark, not in focus or leave them wondering about an important aspect, such as colour or size, they’re likely to scroll right past and you’ve missed the opportunity of a sale.

 2. To Show Quality and Gain Trust